"The knife is sharpened on a stone, people are strengthened in adversity."

 Xi Jinping is an Enneagram Type 8

-Type 8s are called "The Challenger" for good reason.
-They refuse to be controlled, dominated, or made vulnerable by anyone.
-Their core fear?
-Being at someone else's mercy.
+Type 8s are called "The Challenger."
+Their core fear is being at someone else's mercy.

 Think about that in the context of Xi's childhood: at age nine, watching his father dragged away on false charges.
 Red Guards ransacking his family home.
 His half-sister hanging herself at her military academy.
 Enduring "struggle sessions" where mobs screamed denunciations and called him an "enemy of the revolution."

-For a developing Type 8, these experiences forge something harder than trauma.
-They create an iron determination: This will never happen to me again.
+These experiences forge something harder than trauma.
+They create a determination — iron, quiet, patient — that sounds like: This will never happen to me again.

 Type 8s process the world through gut instinct.
 They move fast, assert their position, challenge anything that threatens their autonomy.
-They test people to find out who can be trusted with their vulnerability (almost no one) and who needs to be dominated before they dominate you.
+They test people to find out who can be trusted with their vulnerability (almost no one) and who needs to be countered before they become dangerous.
+They are not naturally cruel.

 Xi Jinping's Upbringing: From Palace to Peasant